• Skip to primary navigation

 Crock Pot Thai Turkey Tenderloin / https://hwcmagazine.com

-Crockpot Thai Turkey Tenderloin is a recipe of pure convenience.
-All you need is 5 minutes to throw the items in the crock pot and you are going to come home to hot and delicious dinner that everyone is going to love.
+This is a recipe of pure convenience.
+All you need is 5 minutes to throw the items in the crock pot and you are going to come home to hot and delicious turkey curry dinner that everyone is going to love.

-We know that turkey is not even an ingredient that is used frequently in Thailand, however, it is the perfect sized protein source to cook high for 3-4 hours or on low for 8 hours in your crock pot (slow cooker) to have tender pull apart turkey.
-We have all the taste of Thailand but with a very western protein source.
-You may also try cooking this recipe with a whole chicken but the time to cook may need to be adjusted as well as a process for deboning and removing the skin.
+We know that turkey is not even an ingredient that is used frequently in Thailand.
+However, it is the perfect sized protein source to cook high for 3-4 hours or on low for 8 hours in your crock pot (slow cooker) to have tender pull apart turkey.
+We have all the flavors of Thailand but with a very western protein source.

 If you want feel like you are traveling to a far away destinations without ever leaving the comfort of your home, then invest in spices and dried herbs.
 We love Spice Story Herbs and Spices.
 However, there are many spice and herbs stores on line from Amazon that you can have it sent directly to your door.